Leani Ratri Oktila

 Leani Ratri Oktila (born 6 May 1991) is an Indonesian para badminton player.
 She played each of the three variations of the sport (women's singles, women's doubles, and mixed doubles) at the highest world level.

 In 2021, she won the first para-badminton gold medal representing Indonesia in the women's doubles SL3–SU5 event of the 2020 Summer Paralympics alongside Khalimatus Sadiyah.
 Oktila also won a silver medal in the women's singles event.

 Career

-Initially, Oktila played badminton as a normal athlete since 8 years old, and she competed in national events starting from 1999.
-However, Oktila had a motorbike accident in 2011, causing her left leg to shrink.
+Initially, Oktila played badminton as a normal athlete since she was 8 years old, and she competed in national events starting from 1999.
+However, Oktila had a motorbike accident in 2011, causing her left leg to shrink, her left leg was 7 cm shorter than her right leg.
 Thus, she decided to move to the disability class.
+Oktila joined the Indonesian National Paralympic Committee (NPC) in 2013.
+Together with the paralympic national team, Oktila is increasingly motivated to excel despite her limitations.